ANNUAL TREE GIVEAWAY DAY

 - NCC is an “all-volunteer army” with no paid staff or offices.
 Members of the Board and other volunteers give hundreds of hours each year working to achieve the mission of NCC.

-- A public forum is held regularly by the NCC Board of Directors on the first Thursday of each month at Church at the Crossing, 9111 Haverstick Road, at 7:30 p.m.
+- A public forum is held regularly by the NCC Board of Directors on the first Thursday of each month at the Nora Library, 8625 North Guilford.
+The usual starting time is 7:30 p.m..

 Purposes of the Nora Council: